 Streamline Moderne Icon

-Completed in 1941, the Vogue is a National Historic Site defined by its "sawtooth" profile and the iconic neon figure of the goddess Diana surmounting the sign tower.
+Completed in 1941 and designed by the Toronto cinema-architecture firm Kaplan & Sprachman with Victoria architect Ernest Prentice, the Vogue is defined by its "sawtooth" profile and the iconic neon figure of the goddess Diana surmounting the sign tower.
+It was designated a National Historic Site of Canada on November 20, 1993, recognized as a well-preserved Moderne theatre built for both cinema and live performance.
+The Vogue ran as a first-run movie house under the Odeon chain until 1987, then was restored through the 1990s, with a 1998 project modernizing its sound and lighting.
 Inside, the auditorium features "Modulite" lighting coves and undulating walls designed for natural acoustic diffusion, a rarity in the era of digital amplification.

 Vertical Integration